simonleandergrimm/kindle-to-anki/README.md

 # Creating Ankis based on your Kindle highlights
-Fetches Kindle highlights, selects the most relevant highlights, and turns them into Anki cards.

-This project fetches Kindle highlights from Readwise, selects the most relevant highlights using Claude, and turns them into Anki cards.
+Fetches Kindle highlights from Readwise, selects the most relevant highlights using Claude, and turns them into Anki cards.

 ## Prerequisites